KBNLwikimedia/Wikidata-KB-Overview/README.md

 ## BLOCK 1) What does Wikidata add for the KB?

-(Captain Obvious)
-- Be findable in Google
-- Be present on Facebook
-- Be present on Instagram
-- Be present on YouTube
-- Be present on Twitter
-Summary open door: Be present on the large (web-scale) platforms
+Captain Obvious mode: Be findable in Google - Be present on Facebook - Be present on Instagram - Be present on YouTube - Be present on Twitter.
+Summary (open door): Be present on the large (web-scale) platforms

-So also open door:
+So also open doors:
-- Add your collection knowledge to Wikipedia
+* Add your collection knowledge to Wikipedia
-- Add your collection images to Wikimedia Commons
+* Add your collection images to Wikimedia Commons
-- Add your collection data to Wikidata
+* Add your collection data to Wikidata

 Wikidata is one of the largest and most popular LOD platforms in the world
 Characteristics: